Miguel Rodríguez Orejuela: Arrest

-On August 6, 1995, Rodriguez Orejuela was arrested when the Colombian National Police broke down the door of his apartment (Hacienda Buenos Aires) in the exclusive Normandia neighborhood in Cali, Colombia as he was about to slip into a secret closet called a caleta.
+On August 6, 1995, Rodriguez Orejuela was arrested when the Colombian National Police broke down the door of his apartment (Hacienda Buenos Aires) in the exclusive Normandia neighborhood in Cali, Colombia, as he was about to slip into a secret closet called a caleta.
 Rodriguez was betrayed by Jorge Salcedo, his main bodyguard.
 Rodriguez Orejuela was not eligible for extradition to the U.S. for crimes committed prior to December 16, 1997.
 However, while he was detained in Colombia, Rodriguez Orejuela continued to engage in drug trafficking.
 As a result, the United States requested his extradition.

 Extradition

 On March 11, 2005, Rodriguez Orejuela was extradited to the United States.
 His brother, Gilberto Rodríguez Orejuela, had already been extradited.
 On September 26, 2006, both Gilberto and Miguel were sentenced to 30 years in prison, after pleading guilty to charges of conspiring to import cocaine to the U.S. in exchange for the United States agreeing not to bring charges against their family members.
-Their lawyers, David Oscar Markus and Roy Kahn, were able to obtain immunity for 29 family members.
+Their lawyers were able to obtain immunity for 29 family members if they surrendered tainted assets.

 On November 16, 2006, the brothers pleaded guilty to one count of conspiring to engage in money laundering.
 Both were sentenced to an additional 87 months in prison.
 The two prison terms were set to run concurrently.

 Miguel Rodríguez Orejuela is serving his 30-year sentence at FCI Loretto in Pennsylvania.

-His inmate number is 14022–059 with a release date of July 15, 2028.
+His inmate number is 14022–059, with a release date of July 15, 2028.